Portuguese Communist Party: Fall of the Socialist Bloc

 In November 2004, the seventeenth party congress elected Jerónimo de Sousa, a former metal worker, as the new secretary-general.

 In the legislative election of February 2005, the Party increased its share of the vote, and won 12 of the 230 seats in parliament, receiving about 430,000 votes (7.60%).

 After the 2005 local election, in which the PCP regained the presidency of 7 municipalities, the party holds the leadership of 32 (of 308) municipalities, most of them in Alentejo and Setúbal, and holds the leadership of hundreds of civil parishes and local assemblies.
 The local administration by PCP is usually marked by concern about such issues as preventing privatization of the water supply, funding culture and education, providing access to sports, and promoting health, facilitating participatory democracy, and preventing corruption.
 The presence of the Greens in the coalition also keeps an eye on environmental issues such as recycling and water treatment.

 The PCP's work now follows the program of an "Advanced Democracy for the 21st Century".
 Issues like the decriminalization of abortion, workers' rights, the increasing fees for the health service and education, the erosion of the social safety net, low salaries and pensions, imperialism and war, and solidarity with other countries such as Iraq, Afghanistan, Palestine, Cuba, and the Basque Country are constant concerns in the party's agenda.

 The party has three members elected to the European Parliament, after the European election of 2014.
 They sit in the European United Left–Nordic Green Left group.

 Since the 2015 legislative election, the party supports the government headed by António Costa, together with the Left Bloc and the Greens.
 However, the PCP has been historically critical of the Socialist Party.

-In in 2017, the party, alongside the Portuguese Socialist Party, the social-democratic PSD, BE and the ecologist party PEV, voted in favour of abolishing party fundraising limits, thereby opening all portuguese parties to private political donorship, with no obligation to disclose the donations source.
+In 2017, the party, alongside the Portuguese Socialist Party, the social-democratic PSD, BE and the ecologist party PEV, voted in favour of abolishing party fundraising limits, thereby opening all Portuguese parties to private political donorship, with no obligation to disclose the donations source.
 The new proposal was reluctantly approved by the Portuguese president Marcelo Rebelo de Sousa.

-After the 2019 European Parliament election in Portugal the party lost one european deputy, it now has two members who sit in the European United Left-Nordic Green Left group in the European Parliament.
+After the 2019 European Parliament election in Portugal the party lost one European sp deputy, it now has two members who sit in the European United Left-Nordic Green Left group in the European Parliament.